Eino: Workflow Orchestration Framework

 Type Alignment

-- maps to multiple different fields: Supported
+• Mapping to multiple different fields: supported

-nested map[string]any
+Nested map[string]any

-map[string]any{"a": map[string]any{"b": x}}
+2. Second level “b”: result is map[string]any{"a": map[string]any{"b": x}}

 CustomExtractor